 How do I get the cheapest and best life insurance and critical illness quotes?

-Often the best way to guarantee the cheapest life insurance and critical illness quotes is to speak to an independent specialist*.
-Not only will an independent specialist carry out a comprehensive search on your behalf, but they can also help to complete the application forms and speak to your doctor's surgery should further information be required.
+Often the best way to guarantee the cheapest life insurance and critical illness quotes is to speak to an independent life insurance specialist*.
+Not only will an independent specialist carry out a comprehensive search of life insurance policies from across a number of insurers on your behalf, but they can also help to complete the application forms and speak to your doctor's surgery should further information be required.

 To speak to an adviser, with no obligation to take things further, just fill in the form via the above link.